About Me

 I received my Bachelor of Science degree in Control and Automation Engineering from University of Brasília (UnB) in 2008, being awarded with the best student prize, given by the Faculty of Technology and the Rector of University of Brasília.

 In 2007, I was accepted to the Internship Program of Johnson Controls’ building efficiency division (Brasília branch) and, just after graduating, I was hired as an Application Engineer.
-In this position, I projected and commissioned a myriad of building automation systems, managed the installation teams, and participated in the drafting of the winning technical proposal for the Local Area Network bidding process of the New Quito’s International Airport.
+In this position, I designed and commissioned a myriad of building automation systems, managed the installation teams, and participated in the drafting of the winning technical proposal for the Local Area Network bidding process of Quito’s New International Airport.

 In early 2009, I joined the Master’s program in Electronics and Computer Engineering of the Instituto Tecnológico de Aeronáutica.
 By the end of that year, I was accepted into the direct Ph.D. program at the same institution, which was concluded in 2012.
-My studies were funded by a scholarship of the project FINEP/CTA/INPE SIA (Inertial Systems for Aerospace Applications, in Portuguese), which was created by the Brazilian government to develop the national aerospace program.
-My thesis title is Distributed Estimation of Aided INS Errors and it can be obtained at Publications section.
+My studies were funded by a scholarship from the project FINEP/CTA/INPE SIA (Inertial Systems for Aerospace Applications, in Portuguese), which was created by the Brazilian government to develop the national aerospace program.
+My thesis title is Distributed Estimation of Errors in Aided Inertial Navigation Systems and it can be obtained in the Publications section.

-In July 2013, I joined the Brazilian National Institute for Space Researcher (INPE) as a space system engineer and researcher.
-At INPE, I was involved with the Brazilian satellite Amazonia-1, launched on February 28, 2021, as the Mission Architect and the responsible technician of the attitude and orbit control subsystem (AOCS).
-At the moment, I am the lead of the Integrated Design Center for Space Missions (CPRIME), and I am also part of the faculty team of the post-graduation program in Space Engineering and Technologies.
+In July 2013, I joined the Brazilian National Institute for Space Research (INPE) as a space systems engineer and researcher.
+At INPE, I worked on the Brazilian satellite Amazonia 1, launched on February 28, 2021, as Mission Architect and technical lead for the attitude and orbit control subsystem (AOCS).
+I currently hold the same responsibilities in the Amazonia 1B, CBERS 06, and CO2Image satellite projects.

 Instituto Tecnológico de Aeronáutica (ITA)